techstudycell/Arduino-Smart-Home-with-Google-Assistant-Alexa/README.md

 You can download the PCB Gerber file of this home automation project from the following link:

-Download PCB Gerber from GitHub
+Download PCB Gerber from GitHub: https://github.com/techstudycell/Arduino-Smart-Home-with-Google-Assistant-Alexa/tree/main/PCB_Gerber

 ## Order the PCB from JLCPCB
 After downloading the Garber file you can easily order the PCB.